scality/Zenko/docs/docsource/reference/apis/cloudserver/access_control/ACLs/specifying_an_acl.rst

 Specifying an ACL
 =================

-Using Zenko, an ACL can be set at the creation point of a bucket or object.
+Using XDM, an ACL can be set at the creation point of a bucket or object.
 An ACL can also be applied to an existing bucket or object.

 .. tabularcolumns:: X{0.25\textwidth}X{0.70\textwidth}